-Calculating Employee’s Regular Rate of Pay: Best Practices for Compliance and Accuracy
+Calculating New Regular Rate of Pay: Compliance Updates for Employers

 Accurate, compliant calculations are crucial for reduced liability and efficient payments.

-In this workshop, our expert will guide you through the different types of compensation that make up regular pay rates, the best practices for compliant calculation and how to handle special circumstances so you can avoid Department of Labor (DOL) or employee backlash.
+In this workshop, our expert will guide you through the different types of compensation that make up the new definition of regular pay rates, best practices for compliant calculation and how to handle special circumstances to avoid Department of Labor (DOL) or employee backlash.

 Join us on February 6th to: